Fed up of paying an extortionate amount for your car cover?

 Consider a ‘pay as you drive’ scheme

-Some firms, such as Stoneacre, fit a special device to your car so the insurer knows how much you drive it.
+Some firms fit a 'black box' to your car so the insurer knows how much you drive it.
 The less you drive, particularly at risky times (eg night-time), the less you pay!
 Read more in Pay As You Drive car insurance.

 Impose a mileage limit on yourself